vsraghavhk/interactive-gcoder/journal.md

 ![Figure 1: Code snippet](https://github.com/vsraghavhk/interactive-gcoder/blob/main/images/Figure1.png)
 ```
-Insert Figure 1: Screenshot of 1 layer of g-code of a square.
+Figure 1: G-code snippet of a couple of layers of a cube.
 ```

 Note that Figure 1 shows the structure of g-code.
 Each layer has the same structure with just changes to the values.
 Now that we know how gcode works every layer, we can start understanding how to create some interesting shapes, but simple changing the vertex points at every layer.
 If we want to twist each layer as it goes up, we can simply move the vertices along its circum-circle so as to create a 1-degree shift at every layer.
 Or we can randomly move the vertices away or twoards the center of the shape by a small amount at every layer to create a randomized texture.
 While different functions canbe applied to each layer, one should note that when printing a layer, there should be a layer beneath it to support the extrusion.
 If there is not, the extruded filament will fall creating a printing failure or a work of art!
 But this entails some risk to the printer itself.
 If the next layer is too close the previous layer, the extrusion will ahve no space to come out and might clog the nozzle.
 This required us to instill some restrictions to the tool so that the user can focus on creating interesting shapes, without having to worry too much about damaging their printer.